Fast geostatistical inference under positional uncertainty: Analysing DHS household survey data: Approximating the Posterior Under Positional Uncertainty

 If observation $i$ is within jittering distance of the boundary of $R[i]$, then its integration weights must be adjusted accordingly.
 For the $ijk$-th integration region, we approximate $\lambda_{ijk} \propto \int_{A_{ijk} \cap R[i]} \pi (\boldsymbol{s}_i \vert \boldsymbol{s}_i^*) \ \mathrm{d}\boldsymbol{s}_i^*$ numerically by subdividing $A_{ijk}$ into a $10\times10$ grid of `secondary' integration regions, each with an associated secondary integration point at the center of mass of $\pi (\boldsymbol{s}_i \vert \boldsymbol{s}_i^*)$ on that secondary integration region.
-We calculate the center of mass radius by shrinking the midpoint radial coordinate of the secondary integration regions within the subregions by an equivalent factor as in \eqref{eq:displacement} in the Appendices, except replacing the subregion boundary angles $a_{ij2} - a_{ij1}$ (defined in the Appendices in Section \ref{sec:numInt}) with $(a_{ij2} - a_{ij1})/10$.
+We calculate the center of mass radius by shrinking the midpoint radial coordinate of the secondary integration regions within the subregions by an equivalent factor as in Equation 2 of Section 6 in the Supplementary Material, except replacing the subregion boundary angles $a_{ij2} - a_{ij1}$ (defined in the Supplement in Section 6) with $(a_{ij2} - a_{ij1})/10$.
 We then scale $\lambda_{ijk}$ depending on the proportion of associated subintegration points in $R[i]$.
 This is equivalent to assuming that all secondary integration points associated with a given integration region have approximately equal weight.
 This adjustment to the weights, as well as the integration regions and points for an urban cluster in Nairobi, are depicted in Figure \ref{fig:integration}.
-Technical details regarding the generation of the integration points, weights, and regions, including derivations, are given in Section \ref{sec:numInt} of the Appendices.
+Technical details regarding the generation of the integration points, weights, and regions, including derivations, are given in Section 6 of the Supplementary Material.

 We implement the above model in C++ using TMB, which integrates out $\boldsymbol{w}$, and uses autodifferentiation to maximize and takes a Laplace approximation of the posterior.
 As a result, the proposed method has the computational advantages of both the SPDE model and of its implementation in TMB.
 If $M_{ \mbox{P}}$ and $M_{ \mbox{S}}$ are respectively the average number of primary integration points per observation and the number of secondary integration points per primary integration point, then our method still only requires $O(M_{ \mbox{P}} M_{ \mbox{S}} n K^{3/2}) = O(n K^{3/2})$ computational operations per likelihood evaluation.
 The autodifferentiation of TMB also helps to reduce the number of operations required for optimizing the approximated posterior.